 The next stage is to capture the squirrels after you have obtained the permit to hunt in your backyard.
-We all know that squirrels are quite fast, and catching them will be a difficult effort.
+We all know that squirrels are quite fast, and catching them will be an arduous effort.

-As a result, we must devise a strategy or place bait in order to catch them swiftly and without wasting our time and effort.
+As a result, we must devise a strategy or place bait to catch them swiftly and without wasting our time and effort.

 This may appear to be a simple chore, but it is not.
 This is difficult labor.
 If you can’t aim, this isn’t the game for you.

 As a result, pay attention.
-When aiming at squirrels, make sure you hit them on the head rather than the body.
-If it is hit in the head, it will perish on the spot.
-The meat will be harmed by a body shot.
+When aiming at squirrels, ensure you hit them on the head rather than the body.
+It will perish on the spot if it is hit in the head.
+A body shot will harm the meat.

 Make sure that setting up a bait trap is legal as well.
 Bait and traps are unfavorable and unacceptable since they endanger other animals.

 As a result, only use this procedure if your state’s department allows it; otherwise, use another method.
-Bait is not regarded a proper method of killing an animal, especially if the bait is chemical in nature.
+Bait is not considered a proper method of killing an animal, especially if the bait is chemical.

 Advice on increasing your chances of having meat on the table

 Any hunter will give you plenty of ideas on how to catch squirrels.
 The most important things to remember are to select the right environment and to use your senses to discover them quickly.

 Squirrel tracks in the mud or snow are distinct and easy to spot.
 The toes on the front feet are four, whereas the toes on the hind feet are five.